Skip to content

 • clip

-• The CLIP model used for encoding the inputs.
-It is crucial for determining how the inputs are processed and encoded into conditionings.
+• The CLIP model used for encoding the text inputs.
+It is crucial for the text encoding process, affecting the quality and relevance of the generated conditionings.

 • Comfy dtype: CLIP